 Optimize your prompts by keeping them concise and structured.
 An effective command prompt contains between 100 and 500 words.
 Beyond that, split into multiple commands or use a complementary skill.

-Key takeaway: check the location, extension, and size of your command files - verbose mode reduces diagnosis time by 85%.
+Key takeaway: check the location, extension, and size of your command files.
+Type / to verify detection.